Norfolk County Council finance chief Paul Brittain to retire

 "I can categorically state that Paul had agreed his retirement date many months ago."

-Mr Brittain said: "It has been an enormous privilege to have served as Norfolk County Council's head of finance and to have worked with so many talented teams across the organisation."'The rockiest period'
+Mr Brittain said: "It has been an enormous privilege to have served as Norfolk County Council's head of finance and to have worked with so many talented teams across the organisation."

 His warning over the incinerator came in a briefing note to councillors, who have been considering whether to scrap the controversial project, approved by the previous Conservative administration.